MARGARET ADGER FULTON WALKER

-MOUNT OLIVE, NC-- Margaret Adger Fulton Walker, 88, died at her home at 208 Crest Drive on Thursday, October 4, 2012.
-She was born January 18, 1924, in Spartanburg, SC, where her parents C. Darby Fulton and Nannie Ravenel Fulton were visiting relatives while on furlough from mission service in Japan.
-Her grandparents were Henry Edmund and Agnes Adger Ravenel of Charleston and Spartanburg, SC, and Samuel Peter and Rachel Peck Fulton of South Carolina, Virginia, and Kobe, Japan.
+MOUNT OLIVE, NORTH CAROLINA -- Margaret Adger Fulton Walker, 88, died at her home at 208 Crest Drive on Thursday, October 4, 2012.
+She was born January 18, 1924, in Spartanburg, South Carolina, where her parents C. Darby Fulton and Nannie Ravenel Fulton were visiting relatives while on furlough from mission service in Japan.
+Her grandparents were Henry Edmund and Agnes Adger Ravenel of Charleston and Spartanburg, South Carolina, and Samuel Peter and Rachel Peck Fulton of South Carolina, Virginia, and Kobe, Japan.

 A memorial service will be conducted by her minister, Steven Wicks, at Mount Olive Presbyterian Church on Thursday, October 11 at 2 p.m.
 The family will receive friends at the church fellowship hall after the service or at the home at other times.
-Interment will be at the Memorial Garden in Montreat, NC at a later date.
+Visitation at Tyndall Funeral Home will be on Wednesday, October 10 from 4–7 p.m.
+Interment will be at the Memorial Garden in Montreat, North Carolina at a later date.

-She is survived by her husband of fifty-nine years, John Neal Walker; her two daughters, Ann Fulton Walker of Winston-Salem, NC, and Lea Ravenel Walker of Raleigh, NC; her grandsons, Dalton Prioleau Marshall and Stuart Haizlip Marshall of Raleigh; her brother-in-law, William Bason Walker of Raleigh; her sister-in-law, Joan Ellis Fulton of Cincinnati, OH; a niece, three nephews, and many beloved cousins.
-She was preceded in death by her daughter, Patricia Neal Walker; and her two brothers, Charles Darby Fulton, Jr. and Samuel Ravenel Fulton.
+She is survived by her husband of fifty-nine years, John Neal Walker, her two daughters Ann Fulton Walker of Winston-Salem and Lea Ravenel Walker of Raleigh, her grandsons Dalton Prioleau Marshall and Stuart Haizlip Marshall of Raleigh, her brother-in-law, William Bason Walker of Raleigh, her sister-in-law, Joan Ellis Fulton of Cincinnati, a niece, three nephews, and many beloved cousins.
+She was preceded in death by her daughter Patricia Neal Walker and her two brothers Charles Darby Fulton, Jr., and Samuel Ravenel Fulton.